 What's gone right: Well, the Falcons have been in every single one of their losses right to the final minutes, either driving with a chance to win or holding the lead only needing to keep the other team from scoring.
 That's good.
 Atlanta also ranks fifth in the NFL in total yards and third in passing yards.
 Also good.
 And the Falcons have Matt Ryan, one of the better players at his position; Tony Gonzalez, the greatest ever at his position; and Julio Jones, the best in the league at his position.
 What could possibly go wrong?

-What can be fixed: Start with the D. Geno Smith and Tom Brady — yes, this is the first time those two have been mentioned together in the same context — each methodically picked apart the Falcons' secondary.
-Had Atlanta made a stand in those games, the Falcons would be 3-2 and we wouldn't be having this conversation.
-Instead, we're looking at a defense that's as befuddled as your dad playing "Madden."
-Ryan is good enough, especially with Gonzalez as his safety blanket, to distribute the ball around the field to even a Julio-less receiving corps, and Jackson's return will diversify a run game that hasn't been that awful with Jacquizz Rodgers.
+What can be fixed: Start with the D. Geno Smith and Tom Brady — yes, this is the first time those two have been mentioned together in the same context — were both able to methodically pick apart the Falcons' secondary.
+Had Atlanta been able to make a stand in either game, the Falcons would be 3-2 and we wouldn't be having this conversation.
+Instead, we're looking at a defense that's as befuddled as your dad playing Madden.
+Ryan is good enough, especially with Gonzalez as his safety blanket, to distribute the ball around the field to even a Julio-less receiving corps, and Jackson's return will diversify a run game that, honestly, hasn't been that awful with Jacquizz Rodgers.
 The Falcons can make plays on offense, but they can't keep digging themselves out of the holes that the defense creates for them.

 Can Atlanta turn this thing around?: Look, I've been a fan of the Falcons since the days of Steve Bartkowski, William Andrews and Fulton Kuykendall.
 (Yes, we writers are fans of teams too.
 Commence your misspelled "biased" arguments.)
 But my eternal fan optimism is no match for the harsh reality that right now, the Falcons stink on ice.
 And without Jones or anything resembling a real defense, this team isn't going to get much better, even when Jackson and White are up to full strength.

-Plus, there's the problem of where the team would fit into the playoffs, given that there's realistically going to be only one slot available.
-Barring a Crescent City catastrophe, Atlanta's not winning the South, and Seattle/San Francisco have one wild-card slot locked up.
+Plus, there's the problem of where exactly the team would fit into the playoffs, given that there's realistically only going to be one slot available.
+Barring a Crescent City catastrophe, Atlanta's not winning the South, and Seattle/San Francisco have one wild card slot locked up.
 That leaves Atlanta fighting with half a dozen other halfway decent teams for one position.
 It's doable, but without some of its key weapons, Atlanta's got a tough fight on its hands.